Topics covered in this article

 Embedded bookings, where the booking portal is embedded on your website using an HTML iFrame tag provided by Cliniko.
 The snippet can be found in your Cliniko account in Settings → Online bookings;

 Cliniko hosted bookings.
-You would usually redirect to this booking portal from your website, social media, marketing emails/sms.
+You would usually redirect to this booking portal from your website, social media, or marketing emails/sms.

 Limitation tracking the "referral source" with embedded bookings